kevbui89/DeckOfCards/README.md

 # Known Bugs
 There are no validations for empty strings/invalid characters when entering new game/player which can cause issues and/or prone to malicious attacks.
+The deal, add deck and get suit/card count seem to be pulling called even if the proper shoe is being called to manipulate the deck/cards.